Review: Where All Light Tends to Go by David Joy

-Jacob McNeely dropped out of high school at age sixteen and went to work for his father selling meth.
-With a mindset that would make any progressive capitalist proud, he doesn't look at it as drugs, but as sales.
-He's an articulate, contemplative hood, with keener insight than one would normally credit —considering the child-rearing skills from his upbringing were a far cry from that of Mike and Carol Brady.
-His mama and his daddy are divorced, and, in addition to daddy being a drug dealer, mama is a through-and-through junkie (normally a grown man sputtering puerile terms of parental endearment would be nauseating, but David Joy makes it work here).
-When she collapses to the floor, it opens a window to Jacob's lucid observations:
+Jacob McNeely dropped out of high school at age 16 and went to work for his father selling meth.
+With a mindset that would make any progressive capitalist proud, he doesn’t look at it as drugs but as sales.
+He’s an articulate, contemplative hood, with keener insight than one would normally credit—considering the child-rearing skills from his upbringing were a far cry from that of Mike and Carol Brady.
+His mama and his daddy are divorced, and in addition to daddy being a drug dealer, mama is a through-and-through junkie (normally a grown man sputtering puerile terms of parental endearment would be nauseating, but David Joy makes it work here).
+When she collapses to the floor, it opens a window to Jacob’s lucid observations:

 Her head smacked the laminate tile hard, but it didn’t faze her.
 She popped up to her knees and scanned the room, her jaw still chewing, and I didn’t say a word.
 I left her there on the floor like a bad joke, a bad joke that’s really not funny at all, but that a man is forced to chuckle through until the awkwardness fades.

-We enter Jacob's life during some transitional unpleasantness.
-Two of his father's thugs, the Cabe brothers, are holding a snitch named Robbie Douglas.
-Daddy McNeely wants Jacob to come into his own as his right-hand man by interrogating Robbie, find out who he squealed to, then kill their captive.
+We enter Jacob’s life during some transitional unpleasantness.
+Two of his father’s thugs, the Cabe brothers, are holding a snitch named Robbie Douglas.
+Daddy McNeely wants Jacob to come into his own as his right-hand man by interrogating Robbie, finding out to whom he squealed, and then killing their captive.
 When Robbie isn’t very cooperative, to Jacob’s horror, the impetuous Cabe sibling tosses sulfuric acid in the bound man’s face.
-Jacob pulls his gun in a display of rank, but, like a stooge, he ends up helping to dispose of what’s left of Robbie after another round of acid is splashed on him.
+Jacob pulls his gun in a display of rank, but like a stooge, he ends up helping to dispose of what’s left of Robbie after another round of acid is splashed on him.

-Consumers of crime fiction are living through an epic cultural period, triumphing the underside of “The American Dream,” where the working man and woman worth their salt has been pushed to the border of our humanity, and where gun-running for a motorcycle gang that works with drug cartels for protection or selling crank to pay for cancer treatments is presented as fair and judicious life choices.
-Like any genre, this Grit Lit writing has some extremely good fare—like Frank Bill’s Crimes in Southern Indiana, Daniel Woodrell’s Winter’s Bone, and Garnett Elliott’s Scorched Noir — and then there’s a whole lotta tedious selections, where authors seem to think presenting drug dealers and louts that feed on the impoverished is cool, making for good entertainment.
-Fortunately, Mr. Joy falls into the former category, grasping that “murdering” a human being is a gut-wrenching and life changing moment for anyone…who’s not a sociopath.
+Consumers of crime fiction are living through an epic cultural period, triumphing the underside of “The American Dream,” where the working man and woman worth their salt has been pushed to the border of our humanity and where gun-running for a motorcycle gang that works with drug cartels for protection or selling crank to pay for cancer treatments is presented as fair and judicious life choices.
+Like any genre, this Grit Lit writing has some extremely good fare—like Frank Bill’s Crimes in Southern Indiana, Daniel Woodrell’s Winter’s Bone, and Garnett Elliott’s Scorched Noir—and then there are a whole lotta tedious selections, where authors seem to think presenting drug dealers and louts that feed on the impoverished is cool, making for good entertainment.
+Fortunately, Mr. Joy falls into the former category, grasping that “murdering” a human being is a gut-wrenching and life-changing moment for anyone … who’s not a sociopath.
 Jacob, at one point, bolts to the lavatory when Robbie Douglas creeps up in his thoughts:

 That was what pushed me to the bathroom and threw my head into the toilet, and that was what spilt over into the bowl.
 It was the fact that he was real.
 It was the fact that he was real and alive and breathing and had parents that buried my head just inches from where vomit filmed on that little pond of toilet water.

-A recurring criticism, of mine, of modern novels is the need for padding — filling in with unnecessary passages that serve no purpose to the plot, other than to bump up that burgeoning word count to Stephen King size (*reread the previous sentence for a fine example of padding).
+A recurring criticism I have of modern novels is the need for padding—filling in with unnecessary passages that serve no purpose to the plot other than to bump up that burgeoning wordcount to Stephen King size (*reread the previous sentence for a fine example of padding).
 Where All Light Tends to Go doesn’t suffer from this malady, with every thread of storyline coiled snugly together, waiting for the climax that’s assembled with meticulous construction.